The purpose of this article is to get the IRS to owe you money.

 Yes, paying less in taxes is good.

-Here are the six last-minute tax deduction strategies we covered in this article:
+Here is a review of the six last-minute tax deduction strategies we covered in this article:

-1. Prepaying your 2021 expenses right now reduces your taxes this year, without question.
-While it’s true you kicked the can down the road some, perhaps you have an offset with a big deduction planned for next year.
-And even if you don’t have such a plan at the moment, you have plenty of time to create one or to put additional big deductions in place for 2022.
+- Prepaying your 2023 expenses right now reduces your taxes this year.
+While it’s true you kicked the can down the road, perhaps you have an offset with a big deduction planned for next year.
+And even if you don’t have such a plan now, you have plenty of time to create big deductions for 2024.

-6. If you placed QIP in service in 2018 or 2019, you have some work to do because that QIP is no longer 39-year property; it is15-year property and requires a 100 percent bonus depreciation deduction if you don’t elect out of bonus depreciation.
+- If you placed QIP in service in 2020 and did not amend your 2020 tax return, you have some work to do because that QIP is no longer 39-year property; it is 15-year property and requires the 2020 100 percent bonus depreciation deduction if you don’t elect out of bonus depreciation.
 For what’s needed, see CARES Act Fixes TCJA Glitch on QIP, Requires Action.
-For your 2021 QIP, make sure to place the QIP in service on or before December 31, 2021.
+For your 2023 QIP deduction, make sure to place the QIP in service on or before December 31, 2023.